DevEntheus/PetaLinux-Flexible-NFS-Root-with-XVC/README.md

 ## Introduction
 **Overview of the Project: Configuring PetaLinux with NFS Root File System and XVC**

-Embedded systems landscape, the seamless integration of hardware and software components is vital for efficient development and deployment.
-This project aims to streamline the process by configuring a PetaLinux system with an NFS (Network File System) root file system and integrating XVC (Xilinx Virtual Cable) for remote debugging capabilities.
+Embedded systems landscape, the seamless integration of hardware and software components are vital for efficient development and deployment.
+This project aims to streamline the process by configuring a **PetaLinux** system with an **NFS (Network File System) root file system** and integrating **XVC (Xilinx Virtual Cable)** for remote debugging capabilities.
 Below is an overview of the project's key components and objectives:

 **NFS Root File System:**

-* Purpose: NFS serves as a distributed file system protocol, enabling network-based access to files and directories.
+* Purpose: **NFS** serves as a distributed file system protocol, enabling network-based access to files and directories.
-* Objective: To set up a PetaLinux system with NFS as the root file system, providing centralized storage and simplified maintenance.
+* Objective: To set up a PetaLinux system with **NFS** as the root file system, providing centralized storage and simplified maintenance.
 * Benefits: Centralized management, easy updates, and the ability to boot embedded devices directly from a network-shared file system.

 **XVC (Xilinx Virtual Cable):**

-* Purpose: XVC facilitates remote debugging and monitoring of FPGA or SoC devices without the need for physical JTAG cables.
+* Purpose: **XVC** facilitates remote debugging and monitoring of **FPGA** or **SoC** devices without the need for physical **JTAG** cables.
-* Objective: Integration of XVC into the PetaLinux project to enable remote debugging capabilities.
+* Objective: Integration of **XVC** into the **PetaLinux** project to enable remote debugging capabilities.
 * Benefits: Flexible debugging workflows, real-time monitoring of internal signals, and enhanced efficiency in hardware-software co-design.

 **Project Setup Steps:**

-* TFTP and NFS Server Configuration: Installation and configuration of TFTP and NFS servers to facilitate file sharing and system booting.
+* **TFTP** and **NFS** Server Configuration: Installation and configuration of **TFTP** and **NFS** servers to facilitate file sharing and system booting.
-* NFS Root File System Preparation: Creation of a robust NFS root file system with proper permissions and configurations for seamless access.
+* **NFS Root File System** Preparation: Creation of a robust **NFS** root file system with proper permissions and configurations for seamless access.
-* XVC Integration: Incorporation of XVC driver and server components into the PetaLinux project for remote debugging purposes.
+* **XVC** Integration: Incorporation of **XVC** driver and server components into the **PetaLinux** project for remote debugging purposes.
-* Hardware Configuration: Setup of debug bridges and ILA cores within the hardware design for real-time monitoring and debugging capabilities.
+* Hardware Configuration: Setup of debug bridges and System **ILA** within the hardware design for real-time monitoring and debugging capabilities.

 **Objectives:**

 * Establishing a comprehensive development environment conducive to efficient hardware-software co-design and debugging processes.
-* Enabling remote debugging capabilities through the integration of XVC, enhancing flexibility and scalability in the development workflow.
+* Enabling remote debugging capabilities through the integration of **XVC**, enhancing flexibility and scalability in the development workflow.
-* Streamlining file system management and access by configuring NFS as the root file system, promoting centralized storage and simplified maintenance.
+* Streamlining file system management and access by configuring **NFS** as the root file system, promoting centralized storage and simplified maintenance.

 **Conclusion:**

-* By following the outlined steps and configurations, can create a robust PetaLinux environment with NFS as the root file system and integrated XVC for remote debugging.
-This setup empowers with enhanced flexibility, scalability, and efficiency in designing and debugging FPGA or SoC-based applications, ultimately accelerating the development cycle and improving overall productivity.
+* By following the outlined steps and configurations, one can create a robust PetaLinux environment with **NFS** as the root file system and integrated **XVC** for remote debugging.
+This setup empowers with enhanced flexibility, scalability, and efficiency in designing and debugging **FPGA** or **SoC**-based applications, ultimately accelerating the development cycle and improving overall productivity.

 ## Overview
 The project aims to configure a **PetaLinux system** with an **NFS root file system** and integrate **XVC** for remote debugging capabilities of **FPGA** or **SoC** devices.
 It involves creating a **Virtual Machine (VM) with Ubuntu 22.04.2 LTS**, installing and configuring **TFTP** and **NFS** servers, setting up **PetaLinux Tools 2023.2**, creating a **PetaLinux project**, preparing the block design using **Xilinx Vivado 2023.2.1**, configuring the root file system, integrating **XVC** for remote debugging, and preparing the **SD card** and **NFS root** for booting the system.
 Additionally, the project includes setting up **FPGA Manager** and **Hardware Manager** for configuring the bitstream and monitoring the hardware interfaces, aiming to streamline the development and debugging process by providing a flexible and efficient environment for hardware-software co-design and debugging workflows.